CH-UICH-UI

 Validate Connectivity

-• Check connection online status in Admin.
+• Check connection online status in ch-ui tunnel list (or in Admin if Pro-enabled).

 • Run Test Connection with ClickHouse credentials.